the-flx/flx-ts/README.md

 ## ⚜️ License

-FlxCs is distributed under the terms of the MIT license.
+flx-ts is distributed under the terms of the MIT license.

 See [LICENSE](./LICENSE) for details.